Patch and Repaint Walls

 Step 2.
 Prime

-Apply True Value EasyCare® latex primer with a large paintbrush or roller applicator, using the same technique you would as painting.
+Apply True Value EasyCare® Ultra Premium latex primer/sealer with a large paintbrush or roller applicator, using the same technique you would as painting.
 Make sure you cover the entire surface of the wall.
+You can skip priming and save time by painting with True Value EasyCare® PLATINUM latex paint and primer in-one.

 - Open the windows to make sure you'll be priming and painting in a well-ventilated area.